ConservationMetrics/gc-scripts-hub/f/frizzle/kobo/README.md

 # Kobo: Fetch Survey Responses

-Uses KoboToolbox REST API to download all form submissions.
+This script fetches form submissions from the KoboToolbox REST API, transforms the data for SQL compatibility, and stores it in a PostgreSQL database.
+Additionally, it downloads any attachments and saves them to a specified local directory.

 ## Configuration

 #### `kobotoolbox` (required)

-A server and API key pair to connect to the KoboToolbox form.
+A dictionary containing a server URL and API key pair to connect to the KoboToolbox account.

 #### `form_id` (required)